jasonbak/jasonbak.github.io/_posts/notes/2018-12-18-personal-journal-analysis.md

 ![yearly sentiment](/assets/img/notes/yearly_sentiment.png){:class="note-photo"}

-I've made efforts to incorporate more balance and people in my life since entering college in 2015, which I have felt has enabled me to enjoy life more.
+I've made efforts to incorporate more balance and people in my life since entering college in 2015, which I believe has enabled me to enjoy life more.
 Thankfully, 2018 has felt like the best year of my life, so I'm glad this is reflected in my writing.

 # 2. How has my mood changed over the months?